This page is about changes to Victoria's renting laws that have not happened yet. They will be in place by 1 January

 For information on current laws, view our Renting section.

 New renting laws mean that rental providers (landlords) and their agents will be listed on an online register if:

 The register is a publicly available record managed by Consumer Affairs Victoria.
-The register will be available on the Consumer Affairs Victoria website from 1 July 2020.
+The register will be available on the Consumer Affairs Victoria website by 1 January 2021.

 To help renters find out more about their rental provider or agent, they can search for the following information listed on the register: